Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 • 4th day: Coma de Vaca hut – Vall de Núria – Queralbs

-* As you’ll see later when we explain our experience and the different stages, we didn’t follow what we just recommended here for the 4 days hike.
-That was because two of us were joining the hike later, and we needed to organise to meet.
-If we did it again in 4 days, we would follow the abovementioned plan.
+* As you’ll see later when we explain our experience and the different stages, we didn’t follow what we recommended for the four-day hike.
+This was because two of us were joining the hike later, and we needed to arrange to meet.
+If we did it again in four days, we would follow the abovementioned plan.

 Recommended plan for the 5-day route

-This is the plan we would follow for the 5-days route:
+This is the plan we would follow for the 5-day route:

 • 1st day: Queralbs – Coma de Vaca hut – Ulldeter hut